 Best Medicare Supplement Plans in Arizona 2020 – Comparison Chart

-More than 30 private insurance companies offer the best Medicare Supplement plans in Arizona.
-Because Original Medicare A and B won’t pay for everything, these Medicare Supplement plans help beneficiaries pay the deductibles, coinsurance, and copayments left over.
-The following information will help you understand the options you have for a Medicare Supplement plan and assist you in determining which will offer you the best coverage and flexibility for the premium price.
+More than 30 private insurance companies offer the best Medicare Supplement plans in Arizona for 2020.
+Because Original Medicare Part A and Medicare Part B won’t pay for everything, these Medicare Supplement plans help beneficiaries pay the deductibles, coinsurance, and copayments that leftover after their Medicare benefits have been exhausted.
+The following information will help you understand the options you have for a Medicare Supplement plan and assist you in determining which Arizona Medicare Supplement will offer you the best coverage and flexibility for the premium price.

 Overview of the Best Medicare Supplement Plans in Arizona for 2020

 Medicare Supplement plans are standardized in 47 states, including Arizona.
 That means that each plan letter offers an identical outline of coverage in all 47 states.
 While the benefits are standard, insurance companies will charge different premiums.
-The 10 Medicare Supplement plans in Arizona are Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M and Plan N. None of the Medicare Supplement plans include prescription drug coverage.
-You will need to get a standalone policy for medications.
+The 10 Medicare Supplement plans in Arizona are Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M and Plan N. None of the best Medicare Supplement plans in Arizona include prescription drug coverage.
+You will need to get a standalone policy — Medicare Part D — for medications.